foxydot/infinitive.com/wp-content/plugins/share-this/README.txt

 Contributors:ShareThis
 Requires at least: 1.5
-Tested up to: 3.5
+Tested up to: 4.0
 Stable tag: trunk

 Social Charge your Content with ShareThis - features Social Analytics, CopyNShare, Open Graph Sharing, and the Hovering Bar!

 == Description ==

+**Updates 4/23/2014**

+New Look.
+Same Function.
+You may have been selected to get a free ShareThis Multi Post widget upgrade.
+This subtle change will give your social tools a more modern look and improved user interaction.
+And don’t worry, the widget still functions the same way so your users can choose from 120 social channels to share your content with their friends and family.
+[Learn More](http://support.sharethis.com/customer/portal/articles/517332-share-widget-faqs)

-**Increase social activity on your site with ShareThis!**
+**Increase social activity on your site with [ShareThis](www.sharethis.com)!**

-* Choose from to 120 social channels, including Facebook, Twitter, LinkedIn, and Pinterest.
+* Choose from 120 social channels, including Facebook, Twitter, LinkedIn, and Pinterest.
 * Use small or large buttons, add counters or use one of the Sharing Bars
 * Access to greater insights by creating a Social Analytics Dashboard account

+**Miss our Webinars?
+Watch our 4-part Webinar Series to learn how to improve your social media strategies.**

+* ​Evaluate your Social Cycle: Connect.
+Engage.
+Increase.
+Repeat.
+[Watch Now](http://slidesbysharethis.com/v/4cmrl8)
+* Turning the Lights On: Increasing Engagement in your Mobile App [Watch Now](http://slidesbysharethis.com/v/sppp8n)
+* Leveraging Social Analytics to Power Quality Referral Traffic [Watch Now](http://slidesbysharethis.com/v/r5g4te)
+* Verdict: Infinite Scroll Found Guilty in Page View’s Death [Watch Now](http://slidesbysharethis.com/v/uyk7bd)

 **Join the ShareThis Network**
 Join the ShareThis Network of over 2.4M sites and get access to your analytics: Check out the [live demo](http://sharethis.com/publishers/metrics-dashboard?txtHidDemo=demo#home).